achvaicer/DynDnsUpdater/README.md

 DynDnsUpdater
 =============

-A simple windows service the update your current ip address into a DynDns.org host.
+A simple windows service that updates your current ip address into a DynDns.org host.